Ukraine detains 12 riot police on suspicion of 'mass murder'

 In the final violent days of the protests dozens of people were picked off by police snipers and general police shooting.

-Ukraine's acting Attorney General Oleh Makhnitsky said the detainees were members of a specialised force within the Berkut called the 'Black Unit'.
+Ukraine's acting Attorney General Oleh Makhnitsky said the detainees were members of a specialized force within the Berkut called the 'Black Unit'.

 "The police officers of this company were trained for special operations including the killing of people.
 They were overseen by the presidential administration," Interfax Ukraine newswire quoted Makhnitsky as saying.